lisamurphy788/mytaxfreeshopping/README.md

  - Have the same background color throughout.

  #### **The Header Includes**
- - The my tax free shopping logo - this ensures the user gets familiar with the brand.
+ - The my tax free shopping logo - ensures the user gets familiar with the brand.
- - The navigation bar - this allows the user to navigate through the different sections of the site easily.
+ - The navigation bar - allows the user to navigate through the different sections of the site easily.

  ![imageofheader](readmeimages/headerimage.PNG)